NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.6 - 🌍 Environment/Canada FAQ.md

 ## Getting Around

-> [!FAQ]- Do you need a Canadian driving license and how do you get one?
+> [!INFO]- Do you need a Canadian driving license and how do you get one?
 >
 >>Canadian Driving License
 >>There isn’t such thing as a Canadian driving license.
 Each province set their own rules about this and therefore it will differ depending on where you intend to drive.